Adoption of Cross Border Payments and Reporting (CBPR+) Hybrid Address and Local Market Compliance

 Who is impacted?

-These requirements apply to payments sent over the SWIFT network and to payments processed through clearing systems that require hybrid or fully structured addresses, such as SEPA, Switzerland, Fedwire, and CHIPS.
+These requirements apply to cross-border payments sent over the SWIFT network and to payments processed through clearing systems that require hybrid or fully structured addresses, such as SEPA, Swiss payment systems, Fedwire, and CHIPS.
 Payments that do not follow the new address formats may be rejected or delayed, which could impact your processing timelines.

 What you need to do